Copyright© Ute Grabowsky/photothek.net

 Achievements and challenges

-The most important development goals announced by the Congolese government are good governance and stronger government institutions, peace consolidation, economic transformation, reconstruction and modernisation of infrastructure, and environmental sustainability.
+The development goals announced by the Congolese government are good governance and stronger government institutions, peace consolidation, economic transformation, reconstruction and modernisation of infrastructure, and environmental sustainability.
 Better use is also to be made of the potential of the country’s young people – almost half of the Congolese population is under the age of 15.

 United Nations peace mission

 The United Nations is facilitating the peace and reform process in the DR Congo through its peacekeeping mission MONUSCO (Mission de l’Organisation des Nations Unies pour la stabilisation en République démocratique du Congo).
 The roughly 13,000 blue berets are there to protect the civilian population and support the efforts of the government to stabilise the situation.

 Since summer 2022, there have been repeated violent protests in eastern Congo against the mission.
 The mission is accused of failing to build peace.
 The peace mission launched by the regional troops of the East African Community (EAC) is increasingly criticised as well.
 Transparent communication about the roles and mandates of the various missions is lacking.
 And so the people place little trust in them.

 As at: 19/07/2023